esrille/ibus-hiragana/docs_md/en/install.md

 ### Change the input method module for Wayland {: #wayland}

-From Ubuntu 21.04 and Fedora 25 onwards, Wayland is used by default for screen rendering.
+Ubuntu 21.04 and later, as well as Fedora 25 and later, use Wayland as the default screen rendering system.
 Wayland is being developed to replace the classic X server.

 GNOME is also developing a new input method module for Wayland.
 However, it is still in the early stages of development.